Intern Incentive Allowance for Rural Pharmacies

 For example, if you submit an RPMA application in May you will be eligible for the June payment.
 This will be paid in arrears in July.

 RPMA renewal applications are accepted from 1 May – 14 June each year.

-Yes, if you miss the renewal application window you will be required to submit a RPMA application (rather than renewal) on the Pharmacy Programs Administrator portal.
+Yes, if you miss the renewal application window you will be required to submit a new RPMA application (rather than renewal) on the Pharmacy Programs Administrator Portal.
 No back payment of months missed will be allowed.

-A renewal is only allowed when the same Pharmacy, with the same s90 number received the RPMA Allowance the previous year.
+A renewal is only allowed when the same Pharmacy, with the same PPA Portal Service Provider account received the RPMA Allowance the previous year.
 This form is due between 1 May and 14 June each year.
 On all other occasions a new application needs to be submitted.